allindeveloper/nigerianstates-map/README.md

 ## Contributing
-1. Fork it!
-2. Create your feature branch: `git checkout -b feature-name`
+1. Create your feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Some commit message'`
+2. Commit your changes: `git commit -m 'Some commit message'`
-4. Push to the branch: `git push origin feature-name`
+3. Push to the branch: `git push origin feature-name`
-5. Submit a pull request 😉😎
+4. Submit a pull request 😉😎

 ## How can I thank you?